ChuHaoComp/hao-chu-test-repo/files/a.md

-This is a file named a.
+- This is a file named a.
+- HAOTEST GIT MERGE
+- ADD CHANGES